HighTechnologyFoundation/HTFCloudFellows/README.md

 ### About the Cloud & Climate Data Hub Website

-The Cloud & Climate Data Hub is a platform that provides access to materials on climate and environmental datasets from various sources, facilitating research, decision-making, and education related to climate change and its impacts.
+The Cloud & Climate Data Hub is a platform that provides materials regarding climate and environmental datasets from various sources, facilitating research, decision-making, and education related to climate change and its impacts.

 ### Repository Contents